eegshou/proj5/README.md

 ### The Data

-The data is download from Kaggle (https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia), which has been saved in the folder: /figures/, with three folders corresponding to Train, Val, and Test set
+the data was downloaded from  https://www.kaggle.com/datasets/shivamb/netflix-shows, which has been saved in the folder: /data/

 ### EDA